Payment & Insurance Information

 Cancellations & Missed Appointments

-I am not part of any insurance networks, but many clients receive reimbursement through their out-of-network benefits.
-Here’s how that works:
+I am not a member of any insurance network, but many clients receive reimbursement through out-of-network benefits:

 - I provide a detailed receipt (a “superbill”) that you can submit to your insurance company.